alignalghii/CL-zipper-RWS/README.md

 ## Related projects

-### Alternative approaches than monad transformers?
+### Alternative approaches other than monad transformers?

 Monad transformers are sometimes regarded as theoretically suspicious and ugly, still, the question of a „purer” alternative remains open.
 The Utrecht University\'s UUAGC is an interesting approach to provide surprizing modularity, a maybe stronger „glue” than that of monads and monad transformers.